DynaBlogger allows you to configure various settings that help improve the search engines performance of your blog.

-- meta title and description: by default these are derived from the normal title and description of the blog or the article, but you can customise these.
+- meta title and description: by default these are derived from the normal title and description of the blog or the article, but you can customize these.
 Search engines limit the length of the visible title and description shown in search results, so if you leave the meta title and description to be generated automatically from title and description of the blog, they will be truncated if too long according to SEO best practices.

 Archive/tag/author pages are not indexed by default to avoid duplicate content issues, because they might look too similar to each other, and search engines do not like this.

-The XML sitemap compatible with search engines is available at the /sitemap.xml path and contains the full list of pages and posts of your blog in XML format.
+The XML sitemap compatible with search engines is available at the /sitemap.xml path of your blog and contains the full list of pages and posts in XML format.